 Native drivers are an implementation of the MySQL network protocol entirely within the host language or environment.
 Native drivers are fast, as there is less copying of data between components, and they can offer advanced functionality not available through the standard MySQL API.
 Native drivers are also easier for end users to build and deploy because no copy of the MySQL client libraries is needed to build the native driver components.

-Table 22.1, “MySQL APIs and Interfaces” lists many of the libraries and interfaces available for MySQL.
-Table 22.2, “MySQL Connector Versions and MySQL Server Versions” shows which MySQL Server versions each connector supports.
+Table 23.1, “MySQL APIs and Interfaces” lists many of the libraries and interfaces available for MySQL.

 |Haskell||Haskell MySQL Bindings||Native Driver||See Brian O'Sullivan's pure Haskell MySQL bindings.|